sbragagnolo/bc-tutorial-2018/beginners1.md

 ### 3.5.
 Restrict Access Contract

-Now that we know about constructors, pre-defined variables, and modifiers, I can show an example for a restrict access contract.
+Now that we know about constructors, predefined variables, and modifiers, I can show an example for a restrict access contract.
 In this case, we want to restrict the access of certain functions that only the creator (owner) can invoke them.
 If anyone else calls such functions then an exception should be raised.

 ```solidity
 pragma solidity^0.4.24;